nicolastakashi/homelab/README.md

 This repository contains my homelab configuration files, scripts, and some documentation on how to set up and configure the services I use.

+> [!WARNING]
-**Disclaimer:** This is a very opinionated setup and might not be suitable for everyone, but I hope it’s useful for someone looking for inspiration.
+> This is a very opinionated setup and might not be suitable for everyone, but I hope it’s useful for someone looking for inspiration.

 ## Hardware